Igor-security/linux/Documentation/core-api/pmalloc.rst

 the request from pmalloc and friends and the refill parameter specified when creating the pool.

-When a pool is created, it is possible to specify two parameters:
+When a pool is created, it is possible to specify three parameters:
 - refill size: the minimum size of the memory area to allocate when needed
+- rewritable: if te content can be modified
 - align_order: the default alignment to use when reserving memory

 To facilitate the conversion of existing code to pmalloc pools, several